We’re reconnecting lands for our collective future.

 Currently under construction over 10 lanes of LA highway, the Wallis Annenberg Wildlife Crossing has been called a “global model of urban wildlife conservation” and was named #15 of the 50 Most Influential Projects of 2022, alongside the James Webb Telescope and Human Genome Project.

-Leveraging public funds with Wallis Annenberg’s landmark conservation gift has made the world’s largest and most innovative wildlife crossing possible, saving the region’s mountain lions from extinction and restoring ecological health to the country’s most densely populated urban area – a conservation legacy of the century.
+Leveraging public funds with Wallis Annenberg’s landmark conservation gift along with other philanthropic donations has made the world’s largest and most innovative wildlife crossing possible, saving the region’s mountain lions from extinction and restoring ecological health to the country’s most densely populated urban area – a conservation legacy of the century.

 WE’RE MAKING HISTORY IN GLOBAL CONSERVATION.